rahul051296/ticket-bot/data/data.md

 - I miss you much
 - I missed you
 - I've missed you
+- miss you so much
+- miss you buddy
+- miss you badly
+- miss you :(

 ## intent:smalltalk.user.needs_advice
 - what should I do about it